 Politics: Hound the family, too

 The National University of Singapore (NUS) allegedly invited and then uninvited an academic for a conference here next January.
 No explanation was given to Sol Iglesias, an assistant professor of political science at the University of the Philippines (Diliman), who was to be one of three speakers on a panel discussing South-east Asian perspectives on “Public Intellectuals, Populism and Power”.
 In June, the panel’s convenor told her it was confirmed; in August, they discussed travel logistics; and then on November 2nd, they informed her that “higher ups” had scuppered the plan.
 Why?
 Her host speculated, Sol wrote in a Medium post, that it was because of the identity of her husband: PJ Thum, an Oxford-trained historian and co-founder of New Naratif, who’s in recent years become a thorn in the side of the ruling People’s Action Party (PAP).
 (Aaron Thean, NUS’s provost, and Lionel Wee, dean of the faculty of arts and social sciences, did not return a request for comment.)
 It’s not altogether surprising.
 Singaporean academics such as Cherian George and Donald Low have faced similar blockades in the past.
 Meanwhile, 38.9 percent of academics surveyed in 2021 by Academia.sg, which is co-run by George, said that they did not feel free to invite guest speakers as they wished.
-For those who considered their research politically sensitive, 52.7 percent felt constrained.
+Those who considered their research politically sensitive were 1.5-3.5 times more likely to feel constrained in their work, as compared to researchers in non-sensitive areas.
 Did somebody senior actually send down an order barring Iglesias?
 Or did a lowly bureaucrat self censor in order to “cover backside”?
 In Singapore, like in other illiberal democracies, it’s never quite clear from whom repression emanates.
 In “The State of Academic Freedom in Singapore’s World-Beating Universities”, George, Chong Ja Ian, and Shannon Ang wrote: “Indirect, internalised, and less visible methods can cultivate a culture of self-censorship that reduces the need for and costs of coercion.
 Structural conditions also play a large role.
 How states and markets incentivise some communicative activities over others can have a profound effect on the allocation of resources in media and culture.
 The distribution of opportunities is not random but reflects inequalities of political and economic power.
 Academia is no different.”
 Somewhat ironically, NUS’s event next January is titled, “Towards a Public Asian Studies”.
 A more apt description might have been “Towards a PAP-Approved Studies”.

 Politics: Bilahari’s ‘hard truths’ on Israel-Hamas war are incomplete and dangerous